 Belgravia is transforming.
-This former industrial setting near to Victoria station is a chic-cy little lair of former warehouses and industrial spaces transformed into a cultural centre, full of cafes and bars (plus gyms and yoga studios so you can work it off afterwards).
+Ecclestone Yards is a former industrial yard near to Victoria station, a chic-cy little lair of former warehouses transformed into a cultural centre, full of cafes and bars (plus gyms and yoga studios so you can work it off afterwards).

 Centred around an outdoor yard with picnic tables, colourful deck chairs and street art, regular and pop-up events include a Sunday craft market and outdoor aerobic sessions.
 A decadent destination for dining and drinking, Eccleston Yards doubles as an enclave of creative studios and small businesses, meaning there is more to discover on every time you visit.

 YOU MIGHT LIKE: top things to do near Victoria Station >

 2. Knightsbridge Shopping

 From Harvey Nicks to Harrods, Knightsbridge is a world-class shopping destination with a wide and wonderful selection of stylish shopping options, although try not to get run over by the gold plated Lamborghinis which rev up and roar down in the area.

 High end and luxury fashion chains in Knightsbridge include Burberry, Ted Baker, Rolex and Louis Vuitton and Giorgio Armani – shop ‘til you drop and bring along your plastic fantastic.